Maximilian-Seitz/ExDemonKing/chapters/Chapter_3.md

 So the cook of the feast instructed.

 > Oh, I never introduced myself!
-And knowing my husband, nether did he.
+And knowing my husband, neither did he.
 > Name's Margret.

 > I'm Martin.
 Thank you for the meal.